cuiyongbo/hello-world/my_wiki/programmer_note/std_c_api/scanf_info.rst

             skip of leading white space is suppressed.
 To skip white space first, use an explicit space in the format.

-      [     Matches  a nonempty sequence of characters from the specified set of accepted char‐ acters; the next pointer must be a pointer to char, and there must be  enough  room for all the characters in the string, plus a terminating null byte.
+      [     Matches a nonempty sequence of characters from the specified set of accepted characters; the next pointer must be a pointer to char, and there must be enough room for all the characters in the string, plus a terminating null byte.
 The usual skip of leading white space is suppressed.
 The string is to be made up of characters in (or not in) a particular set; the set is defined by the characters between the open bracket [ character and a close bracket ] character.
-The set excludes those  char‐ acters  if  the  first  character  after  the open bracket is a circumflex (^).
+The set excludes those characters if the first character after the open bracket is a circumflex (^).
 To include a close bracket in the set, make it the first character after the open bracket or the circumflex; any other position will end the set.
+The hyphen character
-The hyphen charac‐ ter - is also special; when placed between two other characters, it adds all inter‐ vening  characters  to  the  set.
+            - is also special; when placed between two other characters, it adds all intervening characters to the set.
 To include a hyphen, make it the last character before the final close bracket.
 For instance, [^]0-9-] means the  set  "everything except close bracket, zero through nine, and hyphen".
 The string ends with the appearance of a character not in the (or, with a circumflex, in) set or when the field width runs out.

       p     Matches a pointer value (as printed by %p in printf(3); the next pointer must be a